ekusuma/handin240/README.md

 ## Todos
 - Get basic setup done in AFS
+- Check if script works if files are within STAFF directory
+    - Bad permissions (see relevant issue)
 - Implement compilation success checker
 - Implement automatic tester
 - ~~Error handling when necessary files do not exist~~